CriMenghini/ADM/2020/Homework_4/README.md

 ### Your task
 Download the datasets [here](https://drive.google.com/file/d/19SD2db0dH2A0QLJOmBHnkbqOX6SbERcY/view?usp=sharing).
 You will find a `hash.txt` file.

-1. Implement your hash functions by scratch, *no ready-made hash functions are allowed*.
+1. Implement your hash functions from scratch, *no ready-made hash functions are allowed*.
 Read the class material and search the internet if you need to.
 As a reference, it may be useful to look at the description of hash functions in the [book](http://www.mmds.org/) or [here](http://aris.me/contents/teaching/data-mining-ds-2020/resources/DPV-universal-hashing.pdf).
 2. Use your hash function, implement a HyperLogLog structure.
 3. Read the dataset sequentially and add it to your HyperLogLog.
 5. At the end *you have to provide*: